 Butternut Sweet Potato Casserole

-Thanksgiving is on everyone’s mind this time of the year and for good reasons.ย This year, my goal is to simplify my menu and recipes, making them less stressful and more enjoyable not only for my guests but for me too!
+Thanksgiving is on everyone’s mind this time of the year and for good reasons.
+This year, my goal is to simplify my menu and recipes, making them less stressful and more enjoyable not only for my guests but for me too!

 I don’t know what is the secret to the perfect holiday, but I can honestly say that holidays become less stressful (for me) when I make lists in order for me to prepare some of my side dishes the night before.
+And this casserole happens to be one of them.

-Make sure the dish is taken out of the refrigerator and allow it to reach room temperature before baking.
+Then cover it tightly with foil wrap and refrigerate until you’re ready to bake it on Thanksgiving Day. *Important Tip: Make sure the casserole dish is taken out of the refrigerator and allow it to reach room temperature before baking.

 How To Make This Italian Butternut Sweet Potato Casserole…